klmnden/azure-docs.tr-tr/articles/virtual-machines/linux/classic/cassandra-nodejs.md

 VM oturum açın ve aşağıdakileri gerçekleştirin:

-* Veri merkezi ve raf özelliklerini belirtmek için $CASS_HOME/conf/cassandra-rackdc.properties düzenleyin:
+* Edit $CASS_HOME/conf/cassandra-rackdc.properties to specify the data center and rack properties:

        dc =EASTUS, rack =rack1
 * Çekirdek düğümlerini aşağıdaki gibi yapılandırmak için cassandra.yaml düzenleyin: